Election Information

 Residents vote at their assigned polling place for every election unless notified by mail of an alternate location.
 Residents can check their polling location information via the Michigan Voter Information site.

-ABSENT VOTER BALLOT
+ABSENT VOTER BALLOT APPLICATION

 An Absentee Voter Ballot Application can be requested by